rohitgambhir/Tourist-pattern-analysis-and-hotel-recommendation-master/README.md

 3. Identifying & Predicting Growth Across the Marketing Channels for Expedia for their Hotel Booking Service.

-4. To predict the seasonal booking traffic for each country.
+4. To predict the seasonal booking traffic for each country..